 The Revolutionary War brought British soldiers to the area.
 After using the house of worship for barracks, the British tore it down in 1778, transporting the lumber to the Town of Hempstead where it was used to build living quarters for military personnel.
-Since then we have built four church buildings (all still in use!) and are presently renovating the third as a fellowship and hospitality hall.
+Since then we have built four church buildings (all still in use!) and recently renovated the third as a fellowship and hospitality hall.
 The Church House on Main Street, the oldest building in Babylon Village, was built in 1783.

 The church has been a witness to Christ in the South Bay area of Long Island through the Civil War and all the major historical events of the 19th, 20th and now the 21st centuries.
 The enduring gospel of Jesus is now as relevant as ever!

 Presently we are recalibrating our ministries with an expanded staff, renovated facilities, and new opportunities to grow in our faith.
 We have also established a new mission outreach to the people of Haiti.
 We continue to have a vibrant ministry to the homeless of the area as well as expanded ministries to children, young families, youth and seniors, and sports-oriented folks.